BenMQ/CodeCraftAssignment/README.md

 - Open a command line terminal and navigate to the root folder of this repository.
 - Do `npm install`
+- Do `npm install -g browserify`
+- Do `npm install -g watchify`
+- Do `browserify public/javascripts/new/main.js -v -o public/javascripts/new/bundle.js`.
 - Do `node bin/www`
 - Open a browser and navigate to `localhost:3000`